Hawaiian Umbrella Bonsai

 Temperature

-Hawaiian umbrella bonsai are tropical and need to be protected from conditions when the temperature falls below 40 °F.
+Hawaiian Umbrella bonsai are tropical and should be protected from temperatures below 40°F.

 Fertilizing

-Some gardeners choose to apply a general-purpose fertilizer every month, except during winter.
+Some gardeners apply a general-purpose fertilizer monthly, except during winter.
+Alternatively, a water-soluble fertilizer can be sprayed on the tree every other month.

 Pruning